Daily Update : Arsenal FC AI

 Mikel Arteta

-How many Spurs fans does it take to change a light bulb?
+Now, for a bit of fun to wrap up: How many Spurs fans does it take to change a light bulb?
+None, they're still waiting for the 'bright future' to arrive!